-Development is an individual concern that cannot be imposed upon a faculty member but must derive from his or her own felt need for growth and the access to the resources to accomplish that growth.
+Development is an individual concern that cannot be imposed upon a faculty member but must derive from their own felt need for growth and the access to the resources to accomplish that growth.
 The results of the faculty evaluation may assist the faculty member to identify areas in which growth is desirable.